algaebrown/algaebrown.github.io/_posts/2020-08-03-ultraslow-problem.md

 ```
 takes about 6 mins.

+Sending the original 6 jobs finishes within an hour.
 # Summary

 This is not the first time I produce ultra-slow programs.
 Maybe I should learn more about code profiling and integrate them into my everyday developing routine?